This PhD position is for the project “AI for a green Brussels mobility and urban environments”.

 Mobility, climate and biodiversity are and will remain important problems that need to be addressed, especially in cities like Brussels.
 Solutions should be citizen-friendly and future-proof, requiring them to be green and sustainable.
 Intelligent methods based on innovative AI technologies that exploit the collective knowledge as well as the wisdom of its stake-holders can provide important keys to achieve such goals.

 While pursuing such AI developments, one also needs to consider the risks associated with the construction and deployment of these tools.
 Any societal issue related to inequality or bias needs to be caught before the systems are actually used in the public sphere.
 Current regulatory initiatives are arguing the use of regulatory sandboxes, claiming that they can ensure compliance to both ethical and legal requirements of the novel AI-based procurements that could occur in the public sector and beyond.

-One Phd is requested on the analysis of mobility data (traffic monitoring and forecasting) and the use of this analysis in decision-support systems for the Brussels region (e.g. Digital Twin).
-The candidate should have a master degree in Computer Science or Computer Engineering or Big Data Science and demonstrate proficiency in programming (e.g. python, Spark), computational applied statistics (e.g. R) and machine learning.
-Experience with forecasting, time series prediction, massive datasets analysis and dashboard programming (e.g. R/Shiny, python/Streamlit ) will be assets.
+One Phd is requested on representing knowledge about mobility in the Brussels region and combinatorial search and optimization methods as decision-support systems for Brussels’ policy makers.
+The candidate should have a master degree in Computer Science or Computer Engineering and demonstrate proficiency in programming (e.g. python) and combinatorial search (e.g., integer programming, constraint programming).
 The applicant should have good organizational skills, a taste for interdisciplinary research, excellent scientific writing and presenting skills and be able to work independently.
-At the end of the first year, the candidate is expected to apply for PhD grants (FRIA, Innoviris) to extend the funding for two additional years.
+At the end of the first year, the candidate is expected to apply for PhD grants (FWO, Innoviris) to extend the funding for two additional years.

 September – October 2022 (Project is for 2 years)